Craig McDermott

 Craig John McDermott (born 14 April 1965) is a former Australian cricketer.
 Between 1984 and 1996 he played 71 Tests for Australia, taking 291 wickets.
 Following the end of his playing career, he was the bowling coach for the Australian team for two spells between 2011 and 2016.
+McDermott was a part of the Australian team that won their first world title during the 1987 Cricket World Cup.

 International career

 McDermott was the spearhead of the Australian attack in the late 1980s and early 1990s.
 He was powerfully built at 191 cm tall.
-He started his career with Queensland in 1983–84 and made his Test match debut for Australia in 1984–85 whilst still 19 v West Indies (his youth engendering his nickname "Billy" – from Billy the Kid).
+He started his career with Queensland in 1983–84 and made his Test match debut in 1984–85 whilst still 19 against West Indies (his youth engendering his nickname "Billy" – from Billy the Kid).
 In his first Ashes tour of 1985, he took 30 wickets.
 But he was over-bowled and was burnt out.
 He had an excellent World Cup in 1987, helping Australia win the trophy.
 He took 18 wickets in the tournament, including 5/44 in the semi-final win over Pakistan.

 McDermott was a rhythm bowler, and when this was right, he would have an aggressive approach to the wicket and an excellent sideways-on action, giving him sharp pace and outswing.
 He always saved his best for England, taking 32 wickets in the last full series that he was able to play before injuries took over.
 Injuries seemed to hit him at wrong times, and he missed the history-making West Indies tour of 1995, and most of the 1996 World Cup.
 He also missed most of the 1993 Ashes tour when Shane Warne and Merv Hughes shared the spoils in his absence.
 His best bowling analysis in Tests is 8/97 against England in 1991.
 He ended with 291 wickets from 70 Tests and 203 one-day wickets with the best analysis being the 5/44.

 In batting, even though McDermott's average was that of a tail-ender, he could still hit the ball with power and could stand his ground against fast bowling.
-In fact, two of the closest Tests that Australia lost, McDermott played a key role – In 1993, Australia lost the pivotal closest match in Test history by 1 run to West Indies when McDermott, on 18 and batting with stout resistance, was given out controversially when attempting to play a bouncer from Courtney Walsh.
-In 1994, he was on 29 not out in the Test against South Africa that Australia lost by 5 runs in chasing 117.
+In two of the closest Tests that Australia lost, McDermott played a key role with the bat.
+In January 1993, Australia lost by 1 run to West Indies when McDermott, on 18 and batting with stout resistance, was given out controversially when attempting to play a bouncer from Courtney Walsh.
+In January 1994, he was on 29 not out in the Test against South Africa that Australia lost by 5 runs in chasing 117.

+As a fieldsman, McDermott was renowned for his powerful and accurate returns to the wicket-keeper from the outfield.
+The New Zealand player and administrator Walter Hadlee regarded McDermott as the best thrower-in he had ever seen.